Marc Birkigt: Success of aircraft engines in France

-In between two wars until the 1950's
+In between two wars until the 1950s

 In 1923, the French subsidiary acquired its independence and was baptized Hispano-Suiza.
 Birkigt joined forces with Michelin in the 1930s to create a railcar: the famous Micheline.

 After having built more than 2,500 chassis, Hispano Suiza was nationalized by the French state in 1936.
 Marc Birkigt stopped manufacturing automobiles and devoted himself to aircraft engines and automatic weapons for French national defense.
 The result is the Hispano-Suiza 12X engine derived from the V8; one of the first engines of the 1000 hp (750 kW) class in the Hispano-Suiza 12Y version, produced under license and developed in Czechoslovakia, Spain, Switzerland and the USSR.
 The Hispano-Suiza HS-404 aircraft gun was also designed and widely adopted by the British and American armed forces during World War II.

 At the end of World War II, the factories of Bois-Colombes and Tarbes were in ruins and looted.
 It then relaunched in the manufacture of aircraft reactors (Rolls-Royce), aviation accessories (thrust reversers, gas turbines, landing gear, diesel engines ...)

 Private life

 Marc Birkigt married Eugénie Brachet in Geneva on November 23, 1901.
 From their union were born Louis in 1903 and Yvonne in 1905.

-He lived in Versoix since 1930 in his sumptuous “Rive-bleu” residence (on the shores of Lake Geneva, facing the Mont-Blanc massif.)
+He lived in Versoix Geneva, Switzerland, since 1930 in his sumptuous “Rive-bleu” residence on the shores of Lake Geneva facing the Mont-Blanc massif.

 He died on March 15, 1953, at the age of 75, after having filed more than 150 patents.